 Must-Do: Rent an electric bike and go for a pleasant ride on the scenic country roads below the village.

 Gordes is recognized by the French government as one of the “Les Plus Beaux Villages de France” (“Most Beautiful Villages of France”).
 The village sits imposingly on the edge of the Monts de Vaucluse plateau, overlooking the vast Luberon valley below and beyond.
 A medieval castle, originally built in 1031, with massive watchtowers and ramparts, serves as the village’s centerpiece.
 It has survived centuries of looting and pillaging, plagues, revolutions, and most recently, the bombings during WWII.
-Take a stroll on the cobbled streets, explore the narrow alleys, stone gates, and hidden stairways.
-Look for local specialties like honey, olive oil, dried spices herbes de Provence at the busy little shops on the village square.
+Take a stroll on the cobbled streets, and explore the narrow alleys, stone gates, and hidden stairways.
+Look for local specialties like honey, olive oil, and dried spices herbes de Provence at the busy little shops on the village square.

 Must-Do: Visit the picturesque 12th-century monastery Abbaye de Sénanque, about two miles north of the village, where the Cistercian monks live and work on their orchards and lavender farm.